cehteh/onsen/README.md

 Allocating from a pool returns `UnsafeBox` handles.
 These are lightweight abstractions to memory allocations, they do not keep a relation to the pool and its lifetime.
 They are the underlying facility to build the safe abstractions below.
+These boxes are unsafe because they have no lifetime bound to their Pool but must not outlive it.
+This is asserted in debug builds but because of cost left out in release builds.

 # BasicBox